A Brief History of Kitson & Co

 Receivers were called in during 1934 and the firm continued under administration until 1937.
 On June 25th 1937 Railway Gazette records "Prior to the slump in the heavy engineering industry in recent years, the firm enjoyed a successful career, but owing to the serious trade decline afterwards experienced and the inevitable withdrawal of capital as the older members died out, the firm placed itself in the hands of the debenture holders, and in 1934 Sir Leonard Coates was appointed receiver on their behalf.
 Messrs.
 Kinloch & Co., merchant bankers of 118, Old Broad Street have now provided further working capital for the company and aquired a controlling interest.
 The receivership has been brought to an end."

 Kitson were not out of the woods yet though, the downturn was still biting across the industry.
 In 1938 the Locomotive Manufacturers Association were overseeing a reorganisation of independant locomotive manufacturers as many were failing.
-The LMA came to an agreement wereby Kitson & Co would cease manufacture of locomotives, the designs and goodwill of Kitson's locomotive business would pass to the newly merged Robert Stevenson and Hawthornes.
+The LMA came to an agreement wereby Kitson & Co would cease manufacture of locomotives, the designs and goodwill of Kitson's locomotive business would pass to the newly merged Robert Stevenson and Hawthornes who would in turn pay the LMA a 10% levy on subsequent sales of Kitson and Manning Warldle designs.
+The deal also included the lease back of the works itself at a peppercorn rate.
 On December 19th 1938 the High Court confirmed a reduction of the capital of Kitson & Co.
-Ltd. from £335,000 to £178,311 Construction of components for locomotives continued, after 1938 work for the mainline railway companies included 6 boilers for Southern Railway 'N Class' locomotives and cylinders for the first batch of the Southern's 'West Country' pacifics.
+Ltd. from £335,000 to £178,311 Though the deals the LMA had overseen should have procluded it, due to wartime necessity construction of components for locomotives continued.
+After 1938 work for the mainline railway companies included 6 boilers for Southern Railway 'N Class' locomotives and cylinders for the first batch of the Southern's 'West Country' pacifics.
 Boilers for Austerity tank engines produced at other local works were also produced in the Airedale Foundry.
 During the war years the works was used inevitably for munitions production.

 The works was renamed the Airedale Works and produced diesel engines until 1959 when this work was moved to other Hawker Siddelly group companies.
 The site is now occupied by industrial units.
 The last surviving building of the works, the V shop, survives as a carpet shop and office.